Law of Hong Kong

-Primary legislation in Hong Kong are usually known as ‘Ordinances’, instead of ‘Acts’.
+The law of Hong Kong has its foundation in the English common law system, inherited from being a former British colony and dependent territory.
+The primary legislation are enacted by the Legislative Council, usually known as "Ordinances", instead of "Acts".
 The published, consolidated copies of Ordinances are given chapter numbers in Laws of Hong Kong and in the official online database.
+Inherited from the common law system, another source of law is case law derived from precedent decisions.